Centroid Approximation with Multidimensional Approximate Agreement Protocols: Introduction

-In this paper, we provide a novel definition for centroid approximation (see~\Cref{subsec: approx-of-centroid}).
-The approximation is defined relative to the input distribution: if the input distribution is unfavorable (e.g. there is one outlier among the non-faulty nodes), even for an optimal algorithm it is impossible to differentiate between a non-faulty outlier and a Byzantine node.
-On the other hand, if the input distribution is favorable (e.g. the Byzantine party shares a similar vector to the non-faulty inputs), an optimal algorithm should be capable of agreeing on a vector close to the centroid.
-Our approximation definition compares an approximate agreement algorithm to what an optimal algorithm can achieve for a given input distribution.
-Our contributions are as follows: \begin{itemize} \item We prove that any algorithm guaranteeing the convex validity condition has an approximation ratio of at least $2d$ (\Cref{sec:bad_approx_safe_area}), \item we prove that there exists an algorithm guaranteeing the weak validity condition that has a tight approximation of the centroid (\Cref{sec:synch_one_approximation}), \item we prove that there exists an algorithm guaranteeing the strong validity condition that has a tight approximation of the centroid\footnote{we show that the approximation is tight in the synchronous setting, but there remains a $0.8$ gap in the asynchronous setting} (\Cref{sec:synch_const_approximation}), \item and finally, we give an algorithm guaranteeing the much more restrictive box validity condition that has an approximation ratio of at most $2\sqrt{d}$, giving at least a quadratic improvement compared to the $\safe$ algorithms from~\cite{mendes2015multidimensional} in terms of approximation of the centroid while sacrificing very little on the validity condition (\Cref{sec:synch_sqrt_d_approximation}). \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We prove that any algorithm guaranteeing the convex validity condition has an approximation ratio of at least $2d$ (\Cref{sec:bad_approx_safe_area}), \item we prove that there exists an algorithm guaranteeing the weak validity condition that has a tight approximation of the centroid (\Cref{sec:synch_one_approximation}), \item we prove that there exists an algorithm guaranteeing the strong validity condition that has a tight approximation of the centroid\footnote{we show that the approximation is tight in the synchronous setting, but there remains a $0.8$ gap in the asynchronous setting} (\Cref{sec:synch_const_approximation}), \item and finally, as a trade-off between the above solutions, we give an algorithm guaranteeing box validity condition that has an approximation ratio of at most $2\sqrt{d}$, giving at least a quadratic improvement compared to the $\safe$ algorithms from~\cite{mendes2015multidimensional} in terms of approximation of the centroid while sacrificing very little on the validity condition (\Cref{sec:synch_sqrt_d_approximation}). \end{itemize}

-Note that the resilience (i.e.\ maximum amount of tolerated \byz) of our algorithm is optimal in both synchronous and asynchronous settings, contrary to the other studied algorithms.
+Note that the resilience (i.e., \ maximum amount of tolerated \byz) of our algorithm is optimal in both synchronous and asynchronous settings, contrary to the other studied algorithms.
 Finally, our algorithm has only polynomial local computation steps, whereas the algorithms described and analyzed in \Cref{sec:bad_approx_safe_area}, \Cref{sec:synch_one_approximation} and \Cref{sec:synch_const_approximation} require exponential local computations.
 Our main result is shown in \Cref{thm:syncBoxAlg}.
 We present a summary of the results of this paper in Table~\ref{tab:overview}.

 \begin{remark} Observe that the proven lower bounds for different validity conditions would also hold for exact \byzadj agreement, which is beyond the scope of this paper. \end{remark}

 [1]{\cellcolor{gray!#1}}